seek4science/seek/tech/docker/basic-container.md

 ## Running a basic container

-A single container is available for SEEK that runs on the SQLite3 database, which is fine for a small to medium number of concurrent users.
-For larger deployments see [Docker compose](docker-compose.html)
+A single container is available for SEEK that runs on the SQLite3 database, which is fine for a small number of concurrent users.

-This is a good way to try out your own local installation of SEEK.
+This is a good way to try out your own local installation of SEEK, and for testing.

+For production deployments see [Docker compose](docker-compose.html)

 Once Docker is installed it can be started simply with: